mementoweb/timegate/README.md

 - To use the server in background, store the pid in a file and stop it using `uwsgi --stop /path/to/file.pid`.

 ## Configuring the server
-Config file: `conf/config.cfg`
+Config file: `conf/config.ini`
 - `host` The server's base URI
-- `strict_datetime` When False, the server will try to parse Accept-Datetime header values that do not comply with the RFC
+- `strict_datetime` When `false`, the server will try to parse Accept-Datetime header values that do not comply with the RFC
-- `single` When False, only one handler will be run by the TimeGate.
-To use multiple handlers, see multiple handlers
+- `api_time_out` Time, in seconds, before a request to an API times out.
+Default 5 seconds
-- `is_vcs` When True, the resource is considered complete, thus the best memento for a date D will be the closest *before* D. When False, the history is considered to be snapshots, thus the best memento is the *absolute* closest to the requested date.
+- `is_vcs` When `true`, the resource is considered complete, thus the best memento for a date D will be the closest *before* D. When `false`, the history is considered to be snapshots, thus the best memento is the *absolute* closest to the requested date.
+- `base_uri` (Optional) String that will be prepended to requested URI if missing.
+This can be used to shorten the request URI and to avoid repeating the base URI that is common to all resources.
+For example using `base_uri = http://` or `base_uri = https://example.com/long/path/to/all/resources/`.
-- `activated` When True, the cache is used else, all cache will be misses.
+- `activated` When `true`, the cache stores TimeMap (from APIs that allows batch `get_all_mementos` requests.
+When false the cache files are not created.
-- `expiration_seconds` Time, in seconds, before a cache entry is removed (space parameter)
-- `tolerance_seconds` Time in seconds, before the server considers that the history might have changed (precision parameter).
-- `fdata` Path to the cache data file
-- `flock` Path to the cache lock file
-- `fdogpile` Path to the cache dogpile
+- `refresh_time` Time in seconds, for which it is assumed that a TimeMap didn't change.
+Any TimeGate request for a datetime past this period (or any TimeMap request past this period) will trigger a refresh of the cached value.
+Default 3600 seconds
+- `cache_directory` Relative path for data and lock files